conda/governance/CODE_OF_CONDUCT.md

 # Eligibility

 Anyone from the community who is interested and able to do CoC Committee work is eligible to be nominated for the committee.
+New committee members can be nominated by any community member, including nominating themselves.

 ## Shared Funding